tbielawa/atomic-enterprise-training/eap-latest-setup.md

 ### Creating the Router

+The `openshift-ansible` playbooks automatically creates a router component for new installations.
+Manual router creation steps are still described below for reference.

 The router is the ingress point for all traffic destined for AE services.
 It currently supports only HTTP(S) traffic (and "any" TLS-enabled traffic via SNI).
 While it is called a "router", it is essentially a